A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Abstract

 \section{Abstract}

-Polarization image fusion combines $S_0$ and $DOLP$ images to reveal surface roughness and material properties through complementary texture features, which has important applications in camouflage recognition, tissue pathology analysis, surface defect detection and other fields.
-To intergrate coLSplementary information from different polarized images in complex luminance environment, we propose a luminance-aware multi-scale network (MLSN).
-In the encoder stage, we propose a multi-scale spatial weight matrix through a brightness-branch , which dynamically weighted inject the luminance into the feature maps, solving the problem of inherent contrast difference in polarized images.
-The global-local feature fusion mechanism is designed at the bottleneck layer to perform windowed self-attention computation, to balance the global context and local details through residual linking in the feature dimension restructuring stage.
-In the decoder stage, to further improve the adaptability to complex lighting, we propose a Brightness-Enhancement module, establishing the mapping relationship between luminance distribution and texture features, realizing the nonlinear luminance correction of the fusion result.
-We also present MSP, an 1000 pairs of polarized images that covers 17 types of indoor and outdoor complex lighting scenes.
-MSP provides four-direction polarization raw maps, solving the scarcity of high-quality datasets in polarization image fusion.
-Extensive experiment on MSP, PIF and GAND datasets verify that the proposed MLSN outperms the state-of-the-art methods in subjective and objective evaluations, and the MS-SSIM and SD metircs are higher than the average values of other methods by 8.57\%, 60.64\%, 10.26\%, 63.53\%, 22.21\%, and 54.31\%, respectively.
-The source code and dataset is avalable at \href{https://github.com/1hzf/MLS-UNet}{https://github.com/1hzf/MLSN}.
+Polarization image fusion integrates images$S_{0}$ and $DoLP$ to enhance surface texture and material properties, empowering breakthroughs in camouflage recognition, tissue pathology analysis, and surface defect detection.
+However, existing methods fail to simultaneously retain $S_{0}$ texture and $DoLP$ contrast in complex lighting, producing halos or loss of features.
+In this work, we develop a luminance-aware multi-scale polarization image fusion framework to explicitly address the mismatch between texture preservation and polarization-sensitive contrast enhancement under complex illumination.
+The proposed network incorporates a Texture-Fusion Block (TFB) to capture complementary multi-scale texture features from $S_{0}$ and $DoLP$, and a Hierarchical Luminance Prior Generator (HLPG) to inject hierarchical luminance priors into the encoder for luminance-guided feature enhancement.
+In addition, a global-local interaction mechanism based on lightweight Swin attention and CBAM is employed to couple broad contextual relationships with local structural refinement.
+During reconstruction, an Adaptive Photometric Rectification (APR) module is further introduced to perform luminance-adaptive correction by learning the mapping between luminance distribution and fused texture representation.
+To support evaluation under realistic lighting variation, we also construct MSP, a new multi-scene polarization image fusion benchmark containing 1,000 image pairs acquired from 17 indoor and outdoor complex lighting scenarios.
+Extensive experiments on MSP, PIF and GAND datasets verify that the proposed method achieves consistently competitive performance in both subjective and objective evaluations, and the MS-SSIM and SD metrics are higher than the average values of other methods by 8.57\%, 60.64\%, 10.26\%, 63.53\%, 22.21\%, and 54.31\%, respectively.
+The source code and datasets are available at \href{https://github.com/1hzf/MLS-UNet}{https://github.com/1hzf/MLSN}